 As mentioned earlier, driving and wine drinking do not mix.
 So assign a designated driver or find a tour or transportation company to take you around.

 If you can, try to make it to the Santa Barbara wine festivals in the spring and autumn.
 They are super fun events and a great way to sample many of the area’s wines in one place.

-The Santa Barbara Vitners Spring Weekend is a fun event that takes place from April 21-24, 2016.
+The Santa Barbara Vitners Spring Weekend is a fun event that takes place in April.
 Hop from tasting room to tasting room with the Vintners Visa or just go to the festival itself and sample from around 100 area wineries.

 Welcome autumn at the Celebration of Harvest Weekend.
 The Festival is tons of fun with a wide variety of wines and usually plenty of sunshine.
 In previous years the festival was held at Rancho Sisquoc deep in the hills.
 But this year the event will take place in Solvang at Mission Santa Ynes on the last weekend of September.
 It’s an amazing opportunity to meet the winemakers, find a new favorite and make friends.